-In this scenario, students need to make sure that they do not exceed the cave’s linear penetration restrictions and that they utilize no more than 1/6 of the capacity in the doubles before turning the dive.
+In this scenario, students need to ensure they do not exceed the cave’s linear penetration restrictions and utilize no more than 1/6 of the capacity in the doubles before turning the dive.

 It would help if you chose the right cave diving instructor for you.

-To get started, they need to be compatible with the way you approach scuba diving as a whole.
-Apart from the instructional activities, they have to dive into the cave continuously.
+To get started, they need to be compatible with how you approach scuba diving.
+They have to dive into the cave continuously beside the instructional activities.

 Instructors need to be insured and need professional-level costs commensurate with their commitment to the skills they are training.